crimsonyash9012/Sentiment-analysis/README.md

 - [ ] Add REST API endpoints
 - [ ] Implement batch prediction
 - [ ] Add model monitoring and retraining pipeline

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is open source and available under the MIT License.

 ## 👤 Author